Grey pileated finch: Taxonomy

 This species was first described by the German naturalist Prince Maximilian of Wied-Neuwied in 1821.
-Molecular analysis has shown that C. pileatus and the red pileated finch (C. cucullatus) belong in the tanager family, Thraupidae, and form a sister group to a group containing the fulvous-crested tanager, the black-goggled tanager, the shrike tanagers and the grey-headed tanager.
-There are three recognised subspecies; C. p. brevicaudus from northern Colombia and northern Venezuela; C. p. rostratus from the upper Magdalena River Valley, Colombia; and C. p. pileatus from central and eastern Brazil.
+Molecular analysis has shown that C. pileatus and the red pileated finch (C. cucullatus) belong in the tanager family, Thraupidae, and form a sister group to a group containing the fulvous-crested tanager, the black-goggled tanager, the shrike tanagers, and the grey-headed tanager.
+There are three recognised subspecies: C. p. brevicaudus from northern Colombia and northern Venezuela; C. p. rostratus from the upper Magdalena River Valley, Colombia; and C. p. pileatus from central and eastern Brazil.

 Description

 The grey pileated finch grows to a length of around 13 cm.
 The male has a white eye ring and a small patch of scarlet on the top of the head which can be raised as a crest, and this is partially concealed by the black plumage on the rest of the crown.
-The upper parts of the body, wings and tail are grey while the underparts are whitish, grading to grey on the flanks and breast.
+The upper parts of the body, wings, and tail are grey, while the underparts are whitish, grading to grey on the flanks and breast.
 The female has a similar colouring but lacks the red and black on the head.

 Distribution and habitat

 This species is native to South America, being found in northern Venezuela and northern and eastern Colombia, with a separate population in eastern Brazil extending from Fortaleza southward to Rio de Janeiro and as far west as the southern Mato Grosso.
-It is a bird of deciduous woodland, moist woodland, forest borders, undergrowth and dry scrub, and its maximum elevation is about 1000 m.
+It is a bird of deciduous woodland, moist woodland, forest borders, undergrowth, and dry scrub, and its maximum elevation is about 1000 m.

 Ecology

 The grey pileated finch forages in small flocks, mostly on the ground but also in low undergrowth.
 Its diet is unknown.
-Breeding takes place in the wet season, this being some time between April and November in northern Venezuaella, and the exact timing depends on the onset of the rains.
+Breeding takes place in the wet season, this being some time between April and November in northern Venezuela, and the exact timing depends on the onset of the rains.